Negros Occidental: Spanish colonial era

-Negros was originally known to the natives as "Buglas", meaning "cut off" in old Hiligaynon.
-When the Spaniards arrived in April 1565, they named it "Negros" because of the dark-skinned natives they found.
-Two of the earliest native settlements were Binalbagan and Ilog which later became towns in 1572 and 1584, respectively.
-Other settlements were Hinigaran, Bago, Marayo (now Pontevedra), Mamalan (now Himamaylan) and Candaguit (now a sitio of San Enrique).
+The island of Negros was originally referred to by its native inhabitants as Buglas, a term in old Hiligaynon believed to mean "cut off", possibly referencing its geographic separation from the main islands.
+When Spanish explorers arrived in April 1565, they named the island "Negros" due to the dark-skinned Ati natives they encountered.

+Among the earliest known native settlements were those in what are now the towns of Binalbagan and Ilog, which were officially established as towns in 1572 and 1584, respectively.
+Other notable pre-colonial and early colonial settlements included Hinigaran, Bago, Marayo (present-day Pontevedra), Mamalan (now Himamaylan), and Candaguit (now a sitio of San Enrique).